ankostis/polyvers/pvlib/README.rst

 The python 2.7+ library needed by (sub-)projects managed by `polyvers cmd
 <https://github.com/JRCSTU/polyvers>`_ to derive their version-ids on runtime from Git.

+Here only a very rudimentary documentation is provided - consult `polyvers` documents provided in the link above.

 .. _coord-end:

 Quickstart